kristinemlarson/gnssIR_python/README.md

 removed the following year.
 It is pretty clear in all directions, so there is little to no azimuth restrictions needed.
 It is flat - so I would suggest using most low elevation angles.
 Steps to follow:

-The data are archived at <a href=https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=lorg;scope=Station;sampleRate=both;4CharMod=contains>unavco</a>.
+[The data are archived at unavco] (href=https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=lorg;scope=Station;sampleRate=both;4CharMod=contains>unavco).
 Pick out the start and end date.
 Convert the month and day to day of year using ymd.py

 * Make SNR files for lorg using, e.g.: